-But if you choose a recommended course and take your studying as seriously as you would a course you were paying big bucks for, there’s no reason why a Udemy course won’t enhance your career.
+But if you choose a recommended course and take your studying seriously, there’s no reason why a Udemy course won’t enhance your career.
 It may even set you off on a completely new and rewarding path.

 But if you set out to make your course the best and the most up-to-date out there, then there’s no reason why you can’t set your sights on being the next “six-figure” Udemy instructor.

 Is Udemy worth it?
-It absolutely is if you make it worth it.
+It absolutely is if yo make it worth it.

 There are lots of alternatives to Udemy out there, several of which provide cheap (or even FREE) training options.